 The initial appointment is expected to be for up to two years.
-Candidates will be advised of their length of appointment if chosen for the role.

 Location

 Meetings are usually held at the General Osteopathic Council offices in London, although meetings may be held remotely where appropriate.
 We will ensure that all meetings are inclusive and accessible.